PeerProducedResearch/best-practices/_posts/2021-02-22-I-did-it-feature.md

 I like this feature, because it encourages other users to become active, replicate an activity and document it, so the original author and other users can profit from hands-on feedback.
 By automatically collecting all replications in a list using a tag system, it is easy to get an overview of how many times this activity has been tried and tested, and the content is easy to find.
+This feature is suitable for open ended tasks without one definite solution that benefit from qualitative feedback.

 ## References